 Mr. Walsh is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy.
 Additionally, Mr. Walsh is an Advocate Member of the American Board of Trial Advocates (ABOTA).
 In 2010, Mr. Walsh was inducted as a Fellow of the prestigious American College of Trial Lawyers.
 Membership in the College is limited to less than 1% of the lawyer population of each state.
 Mr. Walsh currently serves on the Executive Committees for both the American Board of Trial Advocates and the American College of Trial Attorneys.

 Mr. Walsh has extensive trial experience handling plaintiff’s personal injury actions in Connecticut’s state and federal courts.
 His practice consists of complex matters involving catastrophic loss and injury, including medical malpractice and wrongful death lawsuits.
 Mr. Walsh frequently appears in the Connecticut Appellate and Supreme Courts, and is listed as attorney of record in several reported Connecticut Supreme Court and Appellate Court decisions, including Suarez v.
 Sordo, Chylinski v.
 Walmart, Inc., Meek v.
 Walmart Stores, Inc., Rumbin v.
 Utical Mutual, Filippi v.
 State of Connecticut, Weigold v.
-Patel, and Falls Church v.
-Tyler, Cooper & Alcorn.
+Patel, Falls Church v.
+Tyler, Cooper & Alcorn and Arroyo v.
+UConn.

 Additionally, Mr. Walsh has served as an adjunct professor at the University of Connecticut School of Law.
 He is a member of the Hartford County Bar Association, the Connecticut Bar Association, the American Bar Association, the American Association of Justice and is a James W. Cooper Life Fellow of the Connecticut Bar Foundation.
 Mr. Walsh is frequently asked to testify before the Connecticut Legislature on issues pertaining to personal injury law and legislation.